vikvang/ai_video_transcript/README.md

 - If no transcript is found, the extension will display a message in the panel
 - Some websites may not have transcript data accessible to the extension
 - If the transcript is not highlighting in sync with the video, try refreshing the page
+- The semantic search uses a simple algorithm that runs entirely in your browser.
+It works best with clear, concise queries.

 ## License